Harald-U/knative-on-minikube/workshop/2-InstallKnative.md

 ### Configure DNS

-Knative ships a simple Kubernetes Job called “default domain” that will configure Knative Serving to use [xip.io](http://xip.io/){:target="_blank"} as the default DNS suffix.
+Knative ships a simple Kubernetes Job called “default domain” that will configure Knative Serving to use [sslip.io](http://sslip.io/){:target="_blank"} as the default DNS suffix.

+*Note:* The default domain used to be 'xip.io' but this suddenly [stopped working](https://github.com/knative/serving/issues/11297).

 1. Apply the Kubernetes job: